lvitters/angrezi-archive/README.md

 The database was created using [SQLite and Drizzle ORM](https://omrecipes.dev/blog/sveltekit-crud-sqlite).

+Database migration can be done via `npm run generate-migrations:db` and `npm run migrate:db`.

 ## Adding, editing and deleting files from the database through the admin interface (after building and deploying)

 The admin interface can be reached by `http://37.221.194.86:3000/admin`.

 With the correct password, the login should be valid for an hour.
 A new file can be added with the 'submit new file' button.
 Make sure the file name adheres to the schema mentioned above `YYMMDD --- name of the file.mp3`, contains no special characters and is an MP3.
 A file can be deleted via the delete button.